slack-samples/bolt-js-starter-template/README.md

 ## Supported Workflows

-- **Request time off**: Enter details for a time off request and route it to a manager for approval.
+- **Send a greeting**: Enter details in a form to send a randomized greeting along with an inputted message.
+The message will tag a specified user and be sent to a channel of the requester's choice.

 ## Setup
 Before getting started, make sure you have a development workspace where you